sophiekoonin/localghost/content/posts/15-11-2019-ffconf/index.md

 > "This is the scariest thing I've ever heard."

-At this point Suz started crying, which really drove home just how fucked we might be if this stuff keeps happening.
+At this point Suz started crying, which really drove home just how doomed we'll be if this stuff keeps happening.
 "We are pretending that these devices are supposed to be helping people, and these people have no idea that they are actually contributing to a privately owned network that companies like this can do whatever they want with."

 It's our job to make sure that we are fighting against things like this - "we've done a bad job at educating people".
 We should be building more "Harry Potter magic" instead of buying corporate home technology, Suz argued - she namechecked [Samantha Goldstein](http://samanthagoldste.in/), who built a stained glass panel that goes cloudy if it's raining.